dincaslan/SelfRefreshing-Training/BioinfoGeneral/SequenceHomology/UTRSequenceHomology.md

 - Network

 As we are using model organisms in our research to make conclusions about the genes or transcripts to target or the drugs to test, taking these similarities into account might help us to draw reliable conclusions.

+If you ever used [NCBI-BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), you might be familiar with "Sequence similarity (homology)" search.

 The mRNA has coding (translated) and non-coding (untranslated) regions.
 I simplify them in 3 main categories below: 5' UTR, CDS and 3' UTR.
 Each has its unique role in post-transcription and gene regulation.
 Although the emphasis is on the coding region in most cases, and it is not always a good idea to think these separately these regions for the gene regulation, it might be important to have an idea in certain cases where you do UTR focused research.